How to make rich and fudgy Dark Chocolate and Matcha Brownies

 If you use a bigger baking tin without changing the quantities they will turn out a bit thinner, decrease the baking time otherwise the brownies will be dry.

 All ovens are different, and baking times may vary.
-After around 23-25 minutes keep checking on your brownies, you don't want to over cook them and end up with dry brownies!
+After around 23-25 minutes keep checking on your brownies to avoid overcooking.

 Store in an airtight container for 1 week or in the freezer for up to 2 months

-Maybe it's my personal preference, but i like keeping brownies in the fridge so they become extra fudgy!
+Depending on your personal preference, keep the brownies in the fridge so they become extra fudgy!

 - Category: Sweets